 Wilson was born in Seymour, Iowa in 1924.
 She received her BFA and MA from the University of Iowa before moving to New York City in 1949.
 She has shown consistently since 1953 when her first solo show was held at the Hansa Gallery.
-Her work is included in many corporate as well as museum collections including the Metropolitan Museum of Art, the Museum of Modern Art, and the Whitney Museum of American Art.
-Among the many honors she has received are the Lifetime Achievement Award from Guild Hall in East Hampton, NY (2002), The Lotus Club Medal of Merit (1993), and The Benjamin Altman Prize from the National Academy of Design (1990).
+Her work is included in many museum collections including the Metropolitan Museum of Art, the Museum of Modern Art, and the Whitney Museum of American Art.
+Among the many honors she has received are the Lifetime Achievement Award from Guild Hall Museum in East Hampton, NY (2002), The Lotus Club Medal of Merit (1993), and The Benjamin Altman Prize from the National Academy of Design (1990).

-Gallery hours: Monday & Thursday-Saturday 11-5; Sunday 1-5

-For further information or reproductions, please call 631.324.5016 or email info@drawingroom-gallery.com
+Gallery hours: Mon & Thurs-Sat, 11 to 5; Sun 11to 4 For further information or reproductions, please contact Susan Papa at 631.324.5016 or info@drawingroom-gallery.com